 This document sets out our policy on the management of personal information which we have about individuals.
-Those individuals include suppliers to whom we may provide or may have provided a facility, guarantors of both individual and company suppliers and individuals who may provide a guarantee and individuals who are or become debtors of suppliers, or suppliers of a buyer.
+Those individuals include suppliers or buyers to whom we may provide or may have provided a facility, guarantors of both individual, company suppliers or company buyers and individuals who may provide a guarantee and individuals who are or become debtors of suppliers, or suppliers of a buyer.

 Our privacy assurance to you

-– how we will deal with the complaint; and
+- How we will deal with the complaint

 The kinds of personal information we collect and hold

-– court proceedings information about the individual, this is information about a judgment of an Australian court against the individual in proceedings (other than criminal proceedings) that relate to any credit that has been provided to, or applied for by, the individual; and
+- Court proceedings information about the individual, this is information about a judgment of an Australian court against the individual in proceedings (other than criminal proceedings) that relate to any credit that has been provided to, or applied for by, the individual

-– consumer credit liability information, default information, payment information, new arrangement information and publicly available information concerning consumer credit which the individual has obtained from other credit providers; and
+- Consumer credit liability information, default information, payment information, new arrangement information and publicly available information concerning consumer credit which the individual has obtained from other credit providers

 We only obtain credit reporting information from credit reporting bodies to the extent we are entitled to obtain it under the Privacy Act 1988.
 We might, for example, need to obtain the individuals prior authorisation.